sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 First, make sure you have created the files where you will store [backend environment variables][21].

-Then, retrieve your PagerDuty service routing key.
+Then, retrieve your [PagerDuty Events API Integration Key][27].
 This is the secret you will set up as an environment variable.

-Run the following code, replacing `SERVICE_ROUTING_KEY` with your PagerDuty service routing key:
+Run the following code, after you replace `INTEGRATION_KEY` with your PagerDuty Events API Integration Key:

-**Is the service routing key the same as the API Integration key mentioned in PagerDuty docs at https://support.pagerduty.com/docs/generating-api-keys#section-events-api-keys ?**

 {{< language-toggle >}}

 {{< highlight "Ubuntu/Debian" >}}
-$ echo 'SENSU_PAGERDUTY_KEY=SERVICE_ROUTING_KEY' | sudo tee /etc/default/sensu-backend
+$ echo 'SENSU_PAGERDUTY_KEY=INTEGRATION_KEY' | sudo tee /etc/default/sensu-backend
 $ sudo systemctl restart sensu-backend
 {{< /highlight >}}

 {{< highlight "RHEL/CentOS" >}}
-$ echo 'SENSU_PAGERDUTY_KEY=SERVICE_ROUTING_KEY' | sudo tee /etc/sysconfig/sensu-backend
+$ echo 'SENSU_PAGERDUTY_KEY=INTEGRATION_KEY' | sudo tee /etc/sysconfig/sensu-backend
 $ sudo systemctl restart sensu-backend
 {{< /highlight >}}

 {{< /language-toggle >}}

-This configures the `sensu-pagerduty-key` flag as an environment variable set to your PagerDuty service routing key.
+This configures the `sensu-pagerduty-key` flag as an environment variable set to your PagerDuty Events API Integration Key.

 ### Create your secret